kesondrakey/kesondrakey.github.io/fluxtower1.md

 </style>

 <div style="background-color: #343A54; padding: 10px; color: white;"> <!-- Updated background color -->
-<strong><a href="https://ameriflux.lbl.gov/sites/siteinfo/US-VT1" target="_blank">US-VT1</a></strong> is an eddy covariance tower that measures carbon, water, and energy fluxes on a working farm (no-till corn–soybean rotation) in the Midwest that uses cover crops! 🍃
+<strong><a href="https://ameriflux.lbl.gov/sites/siteinfo/US-VT1" target="_blank">US-VT1</a></strong> is an eddy covariance tower that measures carbon, water, and energy fluxes on a working farm (no-till corn–soybean rotation 🌽🫛) in the Midwest
-Data for this site are available on
-              <a href="https://ameriflux.lbl.gov/sites/siteinfo/US-VT1" target="_blank">AmeriFlux</a>
+🔎 Data for this site are available on <a href="https://ameriflux.lbl.gov/sites/siteinfo/US-VT1" target="_blank">AmeriFlux</a>
 </div>